COVERAGE END DATES AND PROCEDURES

 Procedure: Instruct the employee to contact the Health Connector for information and enrollment: MAhealthconnector.org; 1-877-623-6765

-Option 3: Convert to Non-Group health with current plan(s).
+Option 5: Convert to Non-Group health and/or life coverage with current plan(s).

 Benefit: Can keep coverage beyond 18 months.

 Drawback: Benefits almost always less comprehensive than GIC plan coverage.